orlandocaraballo/sei/outlines/28-libraries-using-rubygems/morning-exercise.md

   def version_name
     "Ubuntu version: #{ @version } : #{ @codename }"
   end

+  def load_terminal
+    "#{ @name }:~ $ "
   end
+end
 ```

-Write a `module` named `OsBehavior` that allows us to mixin all behavior that is the same in all three classes.
-If you are confused please refer yesterday's example on modules.
+1. Write a `module` named `OsBehavior` that allows us to mixin all behavior that is the same in all three classes
+2. Write a `module` named `UnixBehavior` that allows us to mixin behavior that is the same in the `Linux` and `Mac` classes.

+_Note: If you are confused please refer yesterday's example on modules._